hzrub.com

 As AI competition transitions from a mere quest for larger scales, parameters, and processing power to an emphasis on tailored applications and ecosystem integration, the players who can efficiently deploy extensive models across various industry scenarios and forge strong collaborative networks will emerge victorious.

-Nvidia’s CEO Jensen Huang has previously emphasized that the size of a model does not equate to market value; what truly enables technology to flourish is the seamless alignment with real-world demands
+Nvidia’s CEO Jensen Huang has previously emphasized that the size of a model does not equate to market value; what truly enables technology to flourish is the seamless alignment with real-world demands.
+Similarly, Stanford University professor Andrew Ng has reiterated that addressing practical issues and generating value for users must remain the fundamental goal of all extensive model development.
+From healthcare to finance to retail, each sector possesses distinctive challenges and regulatory requirements, necessitating research teams to engage in model customization and tailoring.

 Facebook